DISTREAT/Rotkeappchen/README.md

 an attacker from finding the secret since the other input parameters are retrievable.
 Once again, truncating will add redundancy which in return should in theory prevent finding the secret in the first place.

-#### Request-identifying salt
+#### Request-identifying Salt

 This parameter is crucial to security and easy to mess up.
-Because the request-identifying [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) is likely stored client-side and passed with requests made, it should be designed per request and per request only.
+Because the request-identifying [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>) is likely stored client-side and passed with requests made, it should be designed per request and per request only.
 This implies that instead of using a random salt stored client-side (as a session token), use a salt that changes with each request (ex. registration of users -> unique username requested).

 ##### Example

-To prevent users from mass-registering unique usernames, every captcha challenge should be generated with the username as a salt, because that way every username generates a unique challenge.
+To prevent users from mass-registering unique usernames, every submission will require a solved CAPTCHA challenge.

-Contrary, if a session token was used as a request-identifying salt, an attacker could easily use a solved challenge for registering multiple usernames.
+Hereby, the challenge should be generated using Rotkeappchen with the username as the request-identifying salt, because therefore every username generates a unique challenge.
+Contrary, if the session was used as a request-identifying salt, an attacker could easily use a solved challenge for registering multiple usernames.

 #### Shared secret